bee0520/DS/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Seattle Airbnb Open for the data.
-You can find available [here]
+You can find available [here](https://www.kaggle.com/airbnb/seattle).